CalibNet: Dual-branch Cross-modal Calibration for RGB-D Salient Instance Segmentation: Introduction

 \section{Introduction}

-In recent years, depth maps have been introduced as an additional source of information to provide intuitive cues of spatial structure in the RGB-D Salient Object Detection (SOD) task~\cite{zhou2021rgb,liu2021visual}.
+\IEEEPARstart{I}{n} recent years, depth maps have been introduced as an additional source of information to provide intuitive cues of spatial structure in the RGB-D Salient Object Detection (SOD) task~\cite{zhou2021rgb,liu2021visual}.
 While most RGB-D SOD approaches~\cite{ji2021calibrated,zhou2021specificity,wen2021dynamic} have effectively utilized depth information by developing cross-modal feature fusion modules and depth quality assessment strategies in the backbone or decoder structure, relatively few approaches have incorporated depth awareness for instance-level saliency detection.
-However, salient instance segmentation (SIS) offers an opportunity to determine the location and number of each instance, which is particularly valuable for practical applications such as autonomous driving~\cite{chen2021multisiam}, video surveillance~\cite{feng2021mist}, and scene understanding~\cite{jin2022exploring}.
-Therefore, our work aims to take the first step towards incorporating depth-aware cues to enhance the RGB feature representation for RGB-D SIS (\figref{DSISsample}).
+Compared to SOD, salient instance segmentation (SIS) offers an opportunity to determine the location and number of each instance, which is particularly valuable for practical applications such as autonomous driving~\cite{chen2021multisiam}, video surveillance~\cite{feng2021mist}, and scene understanding~\cite{jin2022exploring}.
+Therefore, our work aims to take the first step towards incorporating depth-aware cues to enhance the RGB feature representation for RGB-D SIS (see \figref{DSISsample}).

-Currently, there are two popular frameworks (\figref{fusionstyle}) that we can explore for introducing depth cues: the RPN-based framework (\ie, two-stage scheme)~\cite{he2017mask,fan2019s4net} and the class\&mask-based framework (\ie, one-stage)~\cite{wang2021solo,cheng2022masked}.
-Despite their great success, there are some important notes: i) Two-stage scheme requires additional proposal generation and refinement stages, which increases computational complexity and time.
-In addition, the generated proposals may not cover all instances or may result in false positives, leading to a decrease in performance. ii) For a one-stage framework, it may struggle with cases where depth and RGB information are inconsistent or noisy, potentially leading to inaccurate instance segmentation results.
+Currently, there are two typical RGB instance-level segmentation frameworks: the RPN-based framework (\ie, two-stage scheme)~\cite{he2017mask, fan2019s4net} and the class\&mask-based framework (\ie, one-stage scheme)~\cite{wang2021solo,cheng2022masked}.
+The two-stage RGB-D scheme (\figref{fusionstyle} (a)) requires additional proposal generation and refinement stages, which increase the computational complexity and time cost.
+Hence, it is desirable to exploit one-stage architectures to efficiently fuse multiscale RGB and depth features and utilize cross-modal features to share refined mutual information for generating instance-aware embeddings.
+However, one-stage RGB-D schemes may struggle with cases where depth and RGB information are inconsistent or noisy, potentially leading to inaccurate instance segmentation results.